JPDVM2014/radicale/README.md

 5. Once the files are in place, you can start/restart the container, and you should be able to access the WebUI.

 This is a basic configuration used to get up and running quickly.
-For more advanced configuration options, refer to the image creator's github at https://github.com/tomsquest/docker-radicale.
+For more advanced/secure configuration options, refer to the image creator's github at https://github.com/tomsquest/docker-radicale.